 This post contains affiliate links.
 If you buy something after clicking one of these links, we receive a small commission (at no cost to you).
 Help support One Part Sunshine and our mission to reduce toxins in your child’s environment by purchasing all of your Amazon products through our affiliate links!

-At nine months old, my daughter is intent on getting her hands on anything that is not appropriate for babies.
-My cell phone is her biggest obsession.
-Whenever she is fussy, all I have to do is hand her my iPhone and she calms right down (I don’t turn it on for her though).
-Of course, she also promptly sticks it in her mouth.
+At nine months old, my daughter was intent on getting her hands on anything that is not appropriate for babies.
+My cell phone was her biggest obsession.
+Whenever she was fussy, all I had to do was hand her my iPhone and she would calm right down (I didn’t turn it on for her though).
+Of course, she also promptly stuck it in her mouth.
 Which led me to wonder what kind of toxins might be lurking in my phone and case.

 According to HealthyStuff.org, researchers evaluated the level of toxic chemicals in 36 different cell phones and found chemicals of concern in every single one.
 These chemicals included lead, bromine, cadmium, mercury and chlorine and are linked to serious complications including cancer and birth defects.

-However, I admit there will still be times when I will let my baby play with my cell phone.
-So to minimize the amount of toxins that she is being exposed to, I plan to cover my iPhone with a case that is low in toxins.
+I know I’m not the only parent to hand her child a cell phone to entertain and distract during a moment of fussiness.
+So to minimize the amount of toxins that your child is being exposed to, cover your phone with a case that is low in toxins.
 Unfortunately, this is a lot harder than it sounds.
-Cell phone cases don’t usually disclose how toxic they are or even what the are made out of.
-After hours of searching, I came to the conclusion that the safest options are cases made out of 100% wood or silicone.
+Cell phone cases don’t usually disclose how toxic they are or even what they are made out of.
+After hours of searching, I found the following six options.
 While this isn’t a guarantee that there aren’t toxins hidden in these materials, they are the best options for now.
 If you get a wood case, pay attention to the type of finish used on it as well as whether any toxic glues were used in its construction.

-Here are some options that I found for safer iPhone cases:
+Here are some options that I found for safer, less-toxic iPhone cases:

-Constructed in the Netherlands, the iWood case is made from real wood from well-managed forests.
+Constructed in the Netherlands, Miniot’s iWood case is constructed from a single block of real wood from well-managed forests.

 I would love to hear about any non-toxic iPhone cases that you have found!